Quantum-Critical, Spin-Fluctuation-driven Residual Resistivity and Emergent Universal Correlations in the Fermi-Liquid Regime of Heavy-Fermion Superconductors: Derivation of Kadowaki-Woods ratio and gap-to- ratio of a general fluctuation-bearing superconductor

+We show below that our theoretical approach is also suitable for deriving further analytic expressions: (i) the Kadowaki-Woods ratio and (ii) the gap-to-$T_c$ ratio, both for a general fluctuation-bearing superconductor.

+The Kadowaki-Woods ratio is usually defined as $A/\gamma^2$ which is expected to be a universal constant in Fermi liquids since $A\propto {m^{\star}}^2$ and $\gamma\propto m^{\star}$.
+However, it was observed that ratios of the heavy-Fermions are widely different from those of the transition metals compounds; in fact, ratios within the very same class may differ by order of magnitude.
+Jacko \textit{et al.}\cite{Jacko09-Kadowaki-Woods-Strongly-correlated-Metals} accounted for such a difference, among a variety of strongly-coupled systems, by demonstrating that

-wherein $\langle v_{0x}^2\rangle$ is an average of the carrier velocity squared (a measure of the anisotropies), $n$ is the carrier density, $N(\epsilon_F)$ is the density of states at the Fermi level, and $d \sim 1$ is a dimensionless number.
-Apparently, due to the material-dependent second factor, $\frac{A}{\gamma^2}$ of Eq.~\ref{Eq-KDW-ratio} is nonuniversal.
-This shortcoming would be most evident for the ratio of the fluctuation-bearing HF superconductors within their Fermi-liquid region (see Figs.~\ref{Fig2-CeCu2Ge2}-\ref{Fig4-CeCoIn5}).
-Our evaluation of the Kadowaki-Woods ratio (Eq.~\ref{Eq-KDW-ratio}) of these HF superconductors gives
+where $\langle v_{0x}^2\rangle$ is a Fermi surface average of the carrier velocity squared that accounts for anisotropies, $e$ is the electric charge of the direct, Coulomb, electric-electric interaction, $n$ is the carrier density, $N(\epsilon_F)$ is the density of states at the Fermi level, and $d \sim 1$ is a dimensionless number.
+The $f_{con}$ factor contains fundamental constants while $f_{mat}$ contains material-dependent parameters.
+Apparently, in contrast to the universal $\frac{A\, f_{mat}}{\gamma^2}$ ratio, $\frac{A}{\gamma^2}$ of Eq.\ref{Eq.A-KDW-ratio} is material-dependent: depriving the Kadowaki-Woods ratio from its universal character.
+This shortcoming becomes most evident within the FL regime of the QCHF superconductors (see Figs.\ref{Fig2-CeCu2Ge2}-\ref{Fig4-CeCoIn5}); in this regime, our evaluation of the Kadowaki-Woods ratio (Eq.\ref{Eq.A-KDW-ratio}) gives